AthenZ/k8s-athenz-webhook/README.md

 ```

 This allows the client to implement authorization checks which are specific to
-their Athenz to Kubernetes mapping.
+their own Athenz to Kubernetes mapping inside of their cluster.

 ### Examples